Observation processes for count data

 plot_infections

-Because all infections occur on a single day, this allows us to see how one day’s worth of infections result in hospital admissions spread over subsequent days according to the delay distribution.
+Because all infections occur on a single day, this example shows how a single pulse of infections produces observed events over time through the delay distribution.

 Predicted admissions without observation noise.

 First, we compute the predicted admissions from the convolution alone, without observation noise.
-This is the mean of the distribution from which samples are drawn.
+This gives the predicted number of observations \(\mu(t)\).

 Code